What is Aicardi-Goutières syndrome?

 Causes of Aicardi-Goutières syndrome

-AGS is caused by a mutation in one or more of a small group of specific genes.
-The mutation leads to a buildup of small pieces of DNA in the brain, which is thought to trigger the immune response that leads to the symptoms of AGS.
+AGS is caused by genetic variants in one or more of a small group of specific genes.
+Changes in these genes are thought to trigger an immune response that leads to the symptoms of AGS.

 Signs and symptoms of AGS